djipco/webmidi/website/api/classes/OutputChannel.md

 object is derived from the host's MIDI subsystem and cannot be instantiated directly.

-All 16 `OutputChannel` objects can be found inside the parent output's [channels]{@link Output#channels} property.

-The `OutputChannel` class represents a single output channel (1-16) from an output device.
-This object is derived from the host's MIDI subsystem and cannot be instantiated directly.

 All 16 `OutputChannel` objects can be found inside the parent output's [channels](Output#channels) property.

 **Since**: 3.0.0